keptn/keptn.github.io/content/docs/develop/installation/setup-keptn/index.md

 ## Prerequisites
 - GitHub
   - [GitHub organization](https://github.com/organizations/new) for keptn to store its configuration repositories
-  - [Personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) for a user with access to said organization
+  - [Personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) for a user with access to the organization

       -  Needed scopes: [x] `repo`